manit-tree/mini-project-sticky-menu/README.md

-# startup-template-vanilla
+# sticky menu demo
-This is a startup template for develop vanilla web application.
-(Preconfigured with SCSS)
+This is my mini project to learn how to implement sticky menu on my website